oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_precheck.md

 The following is an introduction to the non-customized sections.
 Please ensure that you don't confuse them with the customized parts.

-If your host does not have an IPV6 subnet and you want to assign IPV6 addresses to containers, then please check the ``Customize`` partition in the ``LXD`` module for the ``Attach a free IPV6 address segment`` to the host, and attach an IPV6 subnet to the host before installing the environment.
+If your host does not have an IPV6 subnet and you want to assign IPV6 addresses to containers, then please check the ``Customize`` partition in the ``incus`` module for the ``Attach a free IPV6 address segment`` to the host, and attach an IPV6 subnet to the host before installing the environment.

 :::warning
 If the host has an IPV6 network, the installation will change the network structure of the host, please make sure that the host can reset the system at any time and that there is no important data on the host before running.